Those of you out there who have been excited after Obama's patriotism speech today are going to love this.

 The drive-bys then jump in and add on to it today.

-And in this story, Ben Smith of the Politico, who cites these kook fringe bloggers on the left and gets their claims in print, by the way, by citing them.
+And in this story, Ben Smith of the Politico, who cites these kook-fringe bloggers on the left and gets their claims in print, by the way, by citing them, then says, others, however, disagree.

-And the increasing buzz of emails and blog posts, the new equivalent of the on the left of what in the 90s would have been stirrings on conservative talk radio, suggest that this line of attack won't go away, at least not from elements of the energized pro-Obama grassroots and from parts of the anti-war left.
+And the increasing buzz of emails and blog posts, the new equivalent of the on the left of what in the 90s would have been stirrings on conservative talk radio, suggests that this line of attack won't go away, at least not from elements of the energized pro-Obama grassroots and from parts of the anti-war left.

 And so it's valid.